 In \cite{ShoT1994}, a \emph{Preconditioned Subspace Projection} approach is proposed to accelerate the convergence of Newton's method, which can be summarized as the simple three step~\Cref{alg:ppnm}.

-Note that the term \emph{Preconditioner} in \Cref{alg:ppnm} should not to be confused with the preconditioner \textbf{M} used in \autoref{sec:orthomin} for Krylov subspace methods.
-In \Cref{alg:ppnm}, $Y_j$ can be understood as a set of carefully selected directions that "sketch" the action of the current Jacobian $J_f(x_j)$, enabling the Newton update equation to be solved within this subspace.
-If we assume that locally, the Jacobian $J_f(x_j)$ does not change too much (see \Cref{ass:upperbound} for details) and we choose $Y_j=P_j$ in step $j$ (assuming $n_j=k$), then
+Note that the term \emph{Preconditioner} in the context of \Cref{alg:ppnm} should not be confused with the preconditioner \textbf{M} used in \autoref{sec:orthomin} for Krylov subspace methods.
+In \Cref{alg:ppnm}, $Y_j$ can be understood as a set of carefully selected directions that ``sketch'' the action of the current Jacobian $J_f(x_j)$, enabling the Newton update equation to be solved within this subspace.
+If we assume that locally, the Jacobian $J_f(x_j)$ does not change \emph{too much} (see \Cref{ass:upperbound} for details) and we choose $Y_j=P_j$ in iteration $j$ (assuming $n_j=k$), then

-Hence, assuming $V_j$ is orthogonal and $r_j=-f(x_j)$ is the nonlinear residual, the optimal mixing parameter $y_j\in\RR^k$ in line \ref{line:paay} of \Cref{alg:ppnm} can be computed as Note that this is exactly the update ~\eqref{eq:gcrnormal} within the \emph{nlKrylov framework}.
+Hence, assuming $V_j$ is orthogonal and $r_j=-f(x_j)$ is the nonlinear residual, the optimal mixing parameter $y_j\in\RR^k$ in line \ref{line:paay} of \Cref{alg:ppnm} can be computed as Note that this is exactly the update \eqref{eq:gcrnormal} within the \textit{nlKrylov} framework.
 In \cite{ShoT1994}, \Cref{alg:ppnm} is called a \emph{Preconditioned Angle Algorithm} (PAA), if at each step, some column $z\in\RR^n$ of $J_j$ satisfies the angle criterion

 with angle $\theta=\angle(z,r_j)$ and tolerance $\tau$.
-Local convergence of PAA is ensured by \cite[Thorem 5]{ShoT1994}, under the assumption that $J_f(x^*)$ is invertible at a solution $x^*\in\RR^n$ to $f(x)=0$.
+Local convergence of PAA is ensured by \cite[Theorem 5]{ShoT1994}, under the assumption that $J_f(x^*)$ is invertible at a solution $x^*\in\RR^n$ to $f(x)=0$.
 The proof frames PAA as an inexact Newton method, measuring the inexactness by means of $Y_j$ and $J_j$ as well as \eqref{eq:paa}.
 In the following section, we present a comprehensive convergence analysis of \textit{nlKrylov} methods, combining both theoretical insights and practical implications, and employing a similar approach based on $P_j$ and $V_j$.